Most middle-class separating couples get a Consent Order to formalise and protect their financial affairs going forwards. The reasons are compelling:

 You can obtain a Consent Order any time after separation.
 You don’t have to wait until you’re divorced.
 Most couples do parenting and financial matters first and get a legal divorce later.

-If you need help finalising your deal so it’s suitable for Consent Orders, we can help arrange that.
+If you want to formalise your deal as Consent Orders, we can help.

 Divorce Partners provides a highly efficient divorce settlement service.